 Add the website name

 Here’s a cool password trick I learned to make passwords longer.
 Add the website name to the end of the base password so the password is easy to remember, yet different for each website.
-Bonus points for adding a symbol or capital letter!
-If I was logging into Twitter, my password could be “frenchfriestwitter” or “frenchfries.Twitter” to make it unique.
+Again, add symbols, numbers, and uppercase letters to make it even more secure.
+If I was logging into Twitter, my password could be “frenchfriestwitter” or “frenchfries.Twitter“, modified with uppercase letters and numbers.

 A note on password management software